MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 }
 ```

-#### Visualization as Filters
+#### Visualizations used as filters

-For visualization as filters, you need its key from the dossier definition with `MstrDossier.getDossierDefinition()` function.
-Then you can manipulate the visualization as a filter with `MstrDossier.applyFilter()` function as follows.
-After the function successfully returns, the elements of the visualization as the filter will be highlighted accordingly, and all embedded visualizations that are the targets of the visualization as the filter will be refreshed to reflect the latest data.
+For a visualization used as a filter, you need its key from the dossier definition with the `MstrDossier.getDossierDefinition()` function.
+Then you can manipulate the visualization used as a filter with `MstrDossier.applyFilter()` function as follows.
+After the function successfully returns, the elements of the visualization used as a filter are highlighted accordingly, and all embedded visualizations that are the targets of the visualization as the filter are refreshed to reflect the latest data.

 - attribute element selection

-  To select multiple attribute elements in the visualization as filters, you can use `MstrDossier.applyFilter()` with the following input:
+  To select multiple attribute elements in the Visualizations used as filters, you can use `MstrDossier.applyFilter()` with the following input:

   ```js
   try {